Edgar-Donk/edgar-donk.github.io/README.md

 Some of the behaviours and properties of ttk widgets are now a little more explainable when we use the common mapping system to enforce uniformity in a theme.
 If we are working with a widget such as label with no dynamic states, it makes no sense to send warning messages if a widget does not have that particular element or state.
-The other minor problem is that only widgets with the exact element name will react in a similar manner, so button has 'background', whereas entry has 'fieldbackground'.
+The other minor problem is that only widgets with the exact element name will react in a similar manner, so button has 'background', whereas entry has 'fieldbackground' and must be programmed separately.

 One way to change the properties of a widget is to expand upon our simple method, so the normal state is set by configure(), we can then set the other states using map().
 This means that any single element could have several properties corresponding to more than one states.
 Related states should be listed with tuples.
-We can see this in the example above, we have an element called background with a list of two tuples, the first tuple is for the disabled state ('disabled', '#d9d9d9') and the second tuple ('active', '#ececec') applies to the active state.
+We can see this in the example for common above, we have an element called background with a list of two tuples, the first tuple is for the disabled state ('disabled', '#d9d9d9') and the second tuple ('active', '#ececec') applies to the active state.

 In the example 03map_button.py we have configure which sets up the general widget appearance then uses map to set the active state by changing the background colour.
-Both configure and map utilise the same reference set in the style property.
+Both configure and map utilise the same reference used by the style property.
 For a bit of fun we have a random selection from 6 colours, so we can set the active colour we first find the RGB colour using winfo_rgb(color) - color is the variable - then we change each of the RGB components and finally convert back to the hash value.
-Simple colour manipulations are possible in the RGB scheme.
-A further frill is that we use a white foreground for dark background and a black foreground for a yellow background.
+Simple colour manipulations are straightforward in the RGB scheme.
+A further frill is that we use a white foreground for a dark background and a black foreground for a yellow background.

-When using Style.configure and Style.map you should notice that these are separate clauses within the program, if we use theme_settings configure and map can be run together into a single clause.
+When using Style.configure and Style.map you should notice that these are separate clauses within the program, if we use theme_settings configure and map can then be run together into a single clause.
 Review 03combobox.py and note how configure and map are now quoted followed by a full colon.
-(If you are running under windows or mac if the theme_use command is commented out the combobox will be white, not green).
+(If you are running under windows or mac when the "theme_use" command is commented out the combobox will be white, not green).
 Since we are running the program as a theme, combobox will react to our settings without the need for Combobox to have a property style setting.
 Now is a good time as ever to review the punctuation, in particular all the brackets being used.
 Theme_settings is a function so it has opening and closing round brackets, all those curly brackets